icapps/icapps_scripts/app_icon_version/README.md

 ### Arguments

-You can s the following arguments:
+You can supply the following arguments:

  * Background Color -> First argument
  * Fill Color (Text) -> Second argument

+(If you don't supply any arguments the defaults are being used.)

 #### Example